Easy Peanut Butter Oatmeal Cookies

 • Room temperature ingredients: it’s important to have all the ingredients at room temperature when preparing the cookie dough.
 This makes everything combine more smoothly and have a better texture.

-• The right type of peanut butter: for the best texture, choose smooth processed peanut butter.
-See the section above for more details on how to choose the best peanut butter for this recipe.
+• The right type of peanut butter: for the best texture, choose smooth processed peanut butter and not a crunchy peanut butter.

 • Chill the dough: refrigerating helps the cookie dough firm up, making it easier to form the cookies on the baking tray.
 Chilling also helps develop flavor.